 In some cases, even though the facts may be judged to amount to the ground of the allegation (eg misconduct, lack of competence), a panel may determine that the ground does not amount to an impairment of current fitness to practise.
 For example, if an allegation was minor in nature or an isolated incident, and where reoccurrence is unlikely.
-In 2012-13 this occurred in 9 cases (17%).
+In 2012-13 this occurred in nine cases (17%).

 In other cases the facts of an allegation may not be proved to the required standard (the balance of probabilities).
 This may be due to the standard or nature of the evidence before the Panel.
-We review any cases that are not well founded on facts to explore if an alternative form of disposal would have been appropriate.
+We review any cases that are not well founded on facts to explore if an alternative form of disposal would have been appropriate, and links to our work on discontinuance of allegations where there is insufficient evidence to prove the case, or where a registrant can enter an agreement to voluntarily be removed from the Register.
+We are monitoring the levels of not well founded cases to ensure that we are utilising our resources appropriately, and that we minimise the impact of public hearings on the parties involved.